 It can take several years to transition from the grow-up phase to a scale-up.

-The operations of the business are highly centralized and it can be a very bureaucratic workplace that loses some of the scrappiness and culture of a start-up or grow-up.
+The business's operations are highly centralized and can be a bureaucratic workplace that loses some of the scrappiness and culture of a start-up or grow-up.

-There is little room for innovation by the average worker because processes are so highly controlled.
+The average worker has little room for innovation because processes are highly controlled.
 This can lead to resentment and generally unhappy workers.

 “It also lowers efficiency in most of the operations,” says Hayden.
 “It looks more like a franchise model.”